So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Why Prune?

-• Remove dead or yellowing leaves to direct energy toward healthy parts of the plant.
+- When you get rid of dead or yellow leaves it sends the energy towards the healthy parts of the plant.

 How to Prune